Recommendations for Using EBB

 Memory Overload Performance Issues

 Some students have experienced memory overload performance issues while using the UNBLOCKED version of EBB with several other documents open simultaneously.
 If you notice any difference in EBB's performance while using the UNBLOCKED version of EBB, we suggest you start closing some of the other documents you have opened.
 This should free up memory and allow you to continue using your laptop to finish your test.

-Have your notes and outlines available in printed format and/or on CD in case of memory overload or other computer problems during the exam.
+Have your notes and outlines available in printed format and/or on flash drive in case of memory overload or other computer problems during the exam.

 Virus Protection software

 We recommend that no active tasks be performed (like performing a full disk check for viruses) while taking the exam.
 If you have any virus protection software that eats up a lot of memory or which has caused problems in the past, you should also do a test run on EBB leaving the program running in the background to see if it causes any problems.

 If you use file sharing programs and/or instant messaging programs, turn them off for duration of the exam.